chenfeizhang/Brette/README.md

-# Python codes for Brette Model Simulation and Linear Response Function Calculation:
+# Python Codes for Neuron Model Simulation and Linear Response Function Calculation:

 To run simulations, we used NEURON 7.3 with Python 2.6.